SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 arm.
 Natural Hand-to-Hand Weapon: Electriﬁed Claws (R2), Strength Damage +2D, with
-Cybernetics: Arm (R1) and Price (R1), lose all but +1D of damage bonus after 10 uses and recharges in 30 minutes; installation diﬃculty
+Cybernetics: Arm (R1) and Price (R1), lose all but +1D of damage bonus after 10 uses and recharges in 30 minutes; installation difficulty
 +1 to base; cost +1 to base (+1,000 credits).
 Enhanced Cyberarm: Joined to the character at the shoulder, a full replacement arm can offer a greater boost to a character’s abilities than just replacing the hand (see next entry).
-Skill Bonus: Strength (R4), +4 to climb/jump, lift, and swim totals, with Cybernetics: Hand (R1) and Ability Loss (R1), only for single arm; installation diﬃculty 13; cost 13 (13,000 credits).
+Skill Bonus: Strength (R4), +4 to climb/jump, lift, and swim totals, with Cybernetics: Hand (R1) and Ability Loss (R1), only for single arm; installation difficulty 13; cost 13 (13,000 credits).
 Enhanced Cyberhand: Basic enhanced cyberhands can improve climbing attempts.
-Skill Bonus: Strength (R2), +2 to climb/jump, lift, and swim totals, with Cybernetics: Hand (R1) and Ability Loss (R1), only for single hand; installation diﬃculty 11; cost 11 (11,000 credits).
+Skill Bonus: Strength (R2), +2 to climb/jump, lift, and swim totals, with Cybernetics: Hand (R1) and Ability Loss (R1), only for single hand; installation difficulty 11; cost 11 (11,000 credits).
 Enhanced Full Cyberleg: Fully replacing the leg allows the character to boost his kicking power and, to one degree or another, his movement.
 Hypermovement (R2), +4 meters per round, Natural Hand-to-Hand
 Weapon: Increased Damage (R1), Strength Damage +1D to kick, with Cybernetics: Leg (R1) and Ability Loss (R1), only for single leg;
-installation diﬃculty 16; cost 16 (16,000 credits).
+installation difficulty 16; cost 16 (16,000 credits).
 Note: If both legs are replaced, the character may not take the Ability Loss Limitation.
 Equilibria: Fitted in place of the inner ear, the Equilibria improves balance.
-Skill Bonus: Balance (R3), +3 to brawling: block, melee combat: parry/block, acrobatics: beam walking, dodge, and riding totals, with Cybernetics: Ear (R1); installation diﬃculty 20; cost 20 (20,000 credits).
+Skill Bonus: Balance (R3), +3 to brawling: block, melee combat: parry/block, acrobatics: beam walking, dodge, and riding totals, with Cybernetics: Ear (R1); installation difficulty 20; cost 20 (20,000 credits).

-EVD: The EVD (short for“eavesdropper”) allows characters to better hear sounds within the normal frequency range.
+EVD: The EVD (short for"eavesdropper") allows characters to better hear sounds within the normal frequency range.
 Enhanced Sense:
-Hearing (R1), +1 to hearing-based skill totals, with Cybernetics: Ear (R1); installation diﬃculty 20; cost 20 (20,000 credits).
+Hearing (R1), +1 to hearing-based skill totals, with Cybernetics: Ear (R1); installation difficulty 20; cost 20 (20,000 credits).
 Heat-Seeker: A visual unit designed to spot heat signatures of beings or objects.
-Enhanced Sense: Sight (R1), +1 to sight-based skill totals, with Ability Loss: Daylight (R1), only works in low or no light, and Cybernetics: Eye (R1); installation diﬃculty 18; cost 18 (18,000 credits).
+Enhanced Sense: Sight (R1), +1 to sight-based skill totals, with Ability Loss: Daylight (R1), only works in low or no light, and Cybernetics: Eye (R1); installation difficulty 18; cost 18 (18,000 credits).
 Serpent: A small-caliber slug thrower that can be concealed in the wrist.
 It is a favorite among cyberweapons as it is easily concealed by syntheﬂesh and does not place the strain on the arm that larger weapons do.
 Relies on ﬁrearms.
 Requires one upgrade slot in an arm.
 Natural Ranged Weapon: Gun (R1), 3D damage, with Cybernetics: Arm (R1);
-installation diﬃculty +3 to base; cost +3 to base (+3,000 credits).
+installation difficulty +3 to base; cost +3 to base (+3,000 credits).
 SuperSight: A cybernetic eye ﬁtted into the socket, the SuperSight improves the character’s ability to notice things.
 Enhanced Sense:
 Sight (R1), +1 to sight-based skill totals, with Cybernetics: Eye (R1);
-installation diﬃculty 20; cost 20 (20,000 credits).
+installation difficulty 20; cost 20 (20,000 credits).

 51